skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/issue_tree_template.md

 ## Part 1.
 Core question

-Write the central strategic question in one sentence.
+**“Why are Georgian courier and parcel-delivery companies getting fewer e‑commerce shipments when foreign online marketplaces expand into Georgia?” **

-**Format suggestion**
+_**Format suggestion**

-How should [client or focal company] respond to [digital disruption force] in order to [strategic goal]?
+How should [client or focal company] respond to [digital disruption force] in order to [strategic goal]?_

 **Your draft**
 - Core question:
 - Why this question matters:

 ---

+- Why this question matters:
+Platform-led logistics (e.g., Ozon/Wildberries/Temu and their partners) can redirect delivery economics, service standards and data/control away from domestic carriers affecting local margins, employment, service coverage and the competitiveness of Georgian SMEs selling online.

 ## Part 2.
 First-level branches